Contact the GG Archives

 Built by American International Shipbuilding Corn., Hog Island, Penn.
 Tonnage: 7,430.
 Dimensions: 436' x 58'.
 Single-screw, 15 knots.
 Two masts and one funnel.
 Ex-Cantigny.
 Renamed: (a) Ville d' Anvers, (b) City of Athens.
 Sister ships: American Farmer, American Importer, American Merchant, American Shipper, American Trader and American Traveler.
 Note: There were 12 ships built, but some were taken over by the United States government and are not included in this group.

-Ephemera for the SS American Banker are available at the GG Archives, including Passenger Lists, Menus, Brochures, Event Programs, and more.
+Ephemera for the SS American Banker available may include Passenger Lists, Menus, Brochures, Sailing Schedules, Route Maps, Photographs, and more.

 SS American Banker Dinner Bill of Fare 25 June 1932